Two additional printing techniques are now available on SPOD, here’s everything you’ll need to know about Flex and Flock.

 What are the benefits of Flex and Flock?

 Flex and Flock fit into the larger category of Plot Printing.
-Ultimately, these new printing methods will give you more opportunities when creating products.
+Ultimately, these new printing methods will give you more opportunity when creating products.

 Flex has a smooth finish and is available in a variety of colors, making it ideal for statement prints and products.
 Whereas Flock has a velvety finish and almost looks as polished as embroidery, this is best for hats and caps.
 All plot printing techniques allow for printing on sleeves, giving you and your customers new creative possibilities.